 The Venetian is home to Grand Canal Shoppes, a mall featuring 160 stores, many selling luxury brands.
 The mall is designed to recreate a shopping experience similar to Venice.
 The ceilings are painted to look like the sky, there is a canal throughout the shoppes that gondolas float through, and walkways are made to appear like cobblestones.

 Many restaurants are located in the ‘indoor piazza’, and plenty of gelato, macaroons, and other sweets are close by.

 The opulent atmosphere of the Venetian continues onto the casino floor.
 Large, ornate chandeliers illuminate delicately painted ceiling murals, which all overlooks the newest in casino technology.
 New technology is apparent all over the casino floor with newer slot machines, interactive Roulette and Blackjack machines, as well as the occasional slot machine with in-seat theater audio.
 There is something for everyone here at the Venetian casino, with $0.01 and $0.25 machines, all the way up to the high limit slots and tables.

 You’ll find the Venetian also contains a race and sports book which is open 24 hours, Imperial Baccarat, and plenty of table games.
 Of course, there are bars and lounges scattered throughout the casino floor and plenty of fine dining.

-Overall, I was very pleased with my stay at the Venetian Resort.
-Yes, prices were high for everything, but that’s what the Vegas Strip is becoming – a luxury playground.
+Overall, I was very pleased with my stay at the Venetian Hotel.
+Yes, prices were high for everything, but that’s what the Vegas Strip is becoming, a luxurious playground.
 When you pay for a nicer room at hotels like the Aria and the Venetian, you definitely get more of a luxurious experience all around.
-So if you can afford to spend the extra cash, I’d recommend the Venetian for your next Vegas vacation!
+So if you can afford to spend the extra cash, I’d recommend the Venetian Hotel for your next Vegas vacation!